 There are always opportunities.
 At Charles Sturt University, we want to make sure that you know how to get into uni so you can study your dream course.
-Whether you’re completing high school this year or you’ve been out in the workforce for a while and want to get your first qualification, once you’ve made the decision to come, there’s likely to be an admission pathway to university to suit you.
+Whether you’re completing high school this year or you’ve been out in the workforce for a while and want to get your first qualification, once you’ve made the decision to come, there’s likely to be an admission pathway to help you when it comes to getting into university.

 One of the admission pathways we offer is the Diploma of General Studies.
 It gets you prepared for uni study, can provide a path to your ideal degree, and gives you a recognised qualification at the same time.